Reynold's Tavern

-Reynold's Tavern is an 18th-century tavern located at 6 Church Circle in Annapolis, Maryland.
-It is the oldest tavern in Annapolis, and one of the oldest in the United States.
+Reynold's Tavern is an 18th-century tavern located at 7 Church Circle in Annapolis, Maryland.
+It is the oldest tavern in Annapolis, and one of the oldest in the United States although it was not always operated as a tavern.
 Enslaved Black people were bought and sold at Reynold's Tavern.
 The building has been nominated to be included on the National Register of Historic Places.